- What Is a Project Schedule?

 3. Group Tasks

 Once you’ve collected your tasks and have them in proper order, you should take the opportunity to divide your tasks by importance.
 You need to know which is critical to the project and must be done first and those less important that can be done if there’s time.
+You could use a priority matrix to facilitate this process.

 Then, break your tasks down with milestones that relate to the five project phases—initiation, planning, execution, monitoring and close.
 Organizing your tasks with milestones makes it easier to track progress, and gives your teams a sense of accomplishment that boosts morale and productivity.